Johan van Oldenbarnevelt: Death and legacy

-It was in fact, according to critics, a kangaroo court.
 The stacked bench of judges decided the verdict on Saturday 11 May 1619 and it was announced on Sunday afternoon.
 Attempts to obtain a pardon, or at least a commutation of the sentence of death, were made by Maurice's stepmother, Louise de Coligny, and the French ambassador Benjamin Aubery du Maurier, but it was in vain.
 On Monday, 13 May 1619, the death sentence was read to Van Oldenbarnevelt; and, therefore, on the same morning, the old statesman, at the age of seventy-one, was beheaded in the Binnenhof, in The Hague.
 His last words to the gathered crowd were: "Men, do not believe I am a traitor; I have acted sincerely and piously, as a good patriot, and I shall die this way."
 Van Oldenbarnevelt's last words to the executioner were purportedly: "Make it short, make it short."
 He was buried under the Court Chapel (Hofkapel) at the Binnenhof.

 During Van Oldenbarnevelt's captivity, his servant Jan Francken kept a diary, forty pages long at the time of his execution; a copy was made by a pastor, the Rev Adrian Stolker, in 1825 for wider dissemination, but the original then disappeared until it was rediscovered in 2018 in Van Oldenbarnevelt's home city of Amersfoort.

 Van Oldenbarnevelt left two sons: Reinier van Oldenbarnevelt, lord of Groeneveld, and Willem van Oldenbarnevelt, lord of Stoutenburg, and two daughters.
 A conspiracy against the life of Maurice, in which both sons of Van Oldenbarnevelt took part, was discovered in 1623.
 Stoutenburg, who was the chief accomplice, made his escape and entered the service of Spain; Groeneveld was executed.

 In London, The Tragedy of Sir John van Olden Barnavelt, a Jacobean play by John Fletcher and Philip Massinger, was written and produced within three months of its protagonist's execution.
 Being controversial in terms of English as well as Dutch politics, it suffered considerable censorship before being allowed on the stage.